Home » All Recipes » Dessert » Hazelnut Financiers

 Financier Mold Substitute

-Financier is baked in a traditional rectangular mold that resembled a bar of gold.
+Financier is baked in a traditional rectangular mold that resembles a bar of gold.
 If you plan to buy Financier mold, look for a non-stick pan for easy release.
 In addition, choose metal material instead of silicone to get crisp and golden brown edges.
 If you don’t have or plan to buy one, you can substitute it with a muffin pan.

 hazelnut financiers